Category Archives: OiNK Pre-Release

 The advert opens up into the following double page spread, which lays out exactly what readers could expect from the mad new fortnightly.

 Of course, with this being printed on newsprint the wonderful colour and grayscale shading of OiNK’s glossy paper are missing, but there’s still plenty to show off with the array of new characters and strips.
-The art is miles apart from the restrained feel of humour comics of the time and it must’ve been exciting to see such original contents.
+The art is miles apart from the restrained feel of humour comics of the time and it must’ve been exciting to see such original content.

 Tom Thug, The Street-Hogs, Horace (Ugly Face) Watkins and Burp the Smelly Alien are among those included here, even if Burp is out of view.
 Although, I think the panel included is even funnier when used out of context here.